 20 Books of Summer 2019: Book 6

 My favorite Margaret Atwood book is still Stone Mattress, a collection of nine stories.
 There’s something about her pacing in full-length novels that doesn’t work for me.
 Like The Handmaid’s Tale, Oryx and Crake bounces between a dystopian future and a world a few tweaks from our present.
-It works well to have a main character with their feet in both worlds—who better to show the contrast?—but this means the dystopian elements must move swiftly and perfectly into place.
-I’m not saying either future is impossible, but the speed of the transition raises questions with no clear answers.
-I’d prefer both books if neither used flashbacks to show the transition between Before and After.
+It works well to have a main character with their feet in both worlds—who better to show the contrast?—but this means the dystopian elements must move quickly and perfectly into place.
+I’m not saying either future is impossible, but the speed of the transition raises questions without clear answers.

 Oryx and Crake begins with Snowman (formerly known as Jimmy) who has somehow become the last human.
-Other than the hybrid animals running wild, the Children of Crake are his only company.
+Other than the wild hybrid animals, the Children of Crake are his only company.
 Snowman is respected by them because he knew their creator and adds to their mythology (making it up as he goes), but he’s too different to live with them.
-I don’t want to say too much about the plot because the slow reveals of the Children and the world are the best part of the book.
+Much of the plot is given via flashback in a “how did we get here” tone.
+Jimmy’s present-day goals and story arc are all about survival in this strange world.

 What I can say without too many spoilers—